1. Cultural policy system

 Sources: http://www.ksh.hu except *: http://www.artportal.hu, ** https://mzmsz.hu

-The short Act CXXIV of 2019 postulates the concept of ‘institutions of cultural strategy’, offering a list of 17 organisations that range from the National Theatre to the Film Institute.
-Besides 11 budgetary institutions, these include 4 nonprofit limited companies and 2 nonprofit shareholding companies (these two are the above mentioned first and last items on the list).
-Next to 16 customary cultural institutions, the newly founded Institute for Hungarian Studies (Magyarságkutató Intézet, in fact a research centre) belongs to the group of 17.
-They will be financed by the national budget based on five-year agreements with the government.
+- The government is placing a strong focus on the development of a unified cultural strategy, as indicated by the 2019 law on the so called priority cultural strategic institutions.
+These are 17 items that range from the National Theatre to the Film Institute.
+Besides 11 budgetary institutions, these include 4 nonprofit limited companies and 2 nonprofit shareholding companies.
+Next to 16 customary cultural institutions the Institute for Hungarian Studies (Magyarságkutató Intézet, in fact a research centre) belongs to the group of 17.
+They are financed by the national budget based on five-year agreements with the government.
 The same Act established the National Cultural Council chaired by a minister and comprising the heads of the cultural strategy institutions plus the chairman of the Hungarian Arts Academy – MMA.

-Bilateral cultural agreements, usually in conjunction with educational and scientific co-operation are managed by the cultural state secretariat of the Ministry of Human Resources.
+Since 2021-22, government attempts to strengthen the role of cultural diplomacy.
+Bilateral cultural agreements, usually in conjunction with educational and scientific co-operation are managed by a separate deputy state secretariat for cultural diplomacy of the Ministry of Culture and Innovation.
 The exchange of experts is still of some importance in the agreements, especially in the heritage field.
 In the arts, most co-operation projects are realised through other channels.

 The International Department of the National Film Institute represents Hungarian films abroad and handles their festival and sales activity.
-The government fosters the shooting of films in Hungary – several studios receive large multinational productions regularly, which is a solid segment of the international cultural cooperation of the country.
+The government fosters the shooting of films in Hungary – several studios receive regularly large multinational productions – which is a solid segment of the international cultural cooperation of the country (and a not negligible item in foreign trade).

 The Ludwig Museum curates the country's exhibits at the Venice Biennale, where Hungary has had a pavilion of its own since as early as 1909.
 Hungarian galleries have enjoyed a limited presence at the leading world events which is improving slowly.

-Attracting major sporting events is a top priority for the government, absorbing large amounts of public subsidy and related investments.
-These are sometimes accompanied by impressive cultural performances like the opening celebrations of the 2017 World Aquatics Championships in Budapest.
+Attracting major sport events is top priority for the government, absorbing large amounts of public subsidy and related investments.
+These are sometimes accompanied with impressive cultural performances like the opening celebrations of the 2017 World Aquatics Championships and the 2023 World Athletics Championships in Budapest.
+Also, the idea of an Olympics Game in Budapest has been raised again and again by the government.

-Hungary has been a member of UNESCO since 1948; its General Conference was presided by Hungarian women in 1974 and 2011.
-A staff of three operates the Secretariat of the Hungarian National Commission for UNESCO within the Ministry of Human Resources.
+Hungary has been a member of UNESCO since 1948; its General Conference was presided by Hungarian women both in 1974 and 2011.
+A staff of three operates the Secretariat of the Hungarian National Commission for UNESCO within the Ministry of Culture and Innovation.
 In the cultural domain, among others, eight Hungarian sites were added to the World Heritage List between 1987 and 2002 (two of them are transborder sites).
-An international project on The Danube Limes, the line of the frontiers of the Roman Empire, was adopted as World Heritage in 2021 but the Hungarian government withdrew its involvement at the last minute.
+An international project on The Danube Limes line of the frontiers of the Roman Empire was adopted as World Heritage in 2021 but the Hungarian government withdrew its involvement in it in the last minute.

 Hungary ratified the UNESCO Convention for the Safeguarding of the Intangible Cultural Heritage in 2006 and the Convention on the Protection and Promotion of the Diversity of Cultural Expressions in 2008.
 The body responsible for the implementation of the Convention in Hungary is the Hungarian Open-Air Museum in Szentendre; a national inventory was also set up.
-Currently, four items are inscribed on the UNESCO world list of Intangible Cultural Heritage, two of them with other countries.
-The national inventory of intangible cultural heritage contains 44 items.
+Currently ten items are inscribed on the UNESCO world list of Intangible Cultural Heritage, two of them with other countries.
+The national inventory of intangible cultural heritage contains 48 items.

 Hungary is also party to the Memory of the World Register.
 In 2015, the 7th Hungarian item was added to the Memory of the World Register.